A Challenging Conundrum

 Stem Cells – have been linked to disease even in absence of menstruation; this would also account for the rare cases of documented male endometriosis.
 Work continues to emerge from this area of important research.

-Genetics – increased risk of endometriosis may exist in women and girls whose mother or relative has disease.
+Genetics – increased risk of endometriosis may exist in those with a mother or relative with the disease.